Moving to Canada for a working holiday but stuck between choosing Vancouver or Toronto to live in?

 Over in Vancouver, more than half of the local population speak something other than English as their first language.

-Being on the Pacific Ocean, the city has more of an Asian influence (specifically Chinese) than Toronto and First Nation culture is more prevalent.
+Being on the Pacific Ocean, the city has more of an East Asian influence (specifically Chinese) than Toronto and First Nation culture is more prevalent.

 Vancouver vs. Toronto: Weather